kmario23/deep-learning-drizzle/README.md

 ### Contributions:

-If you find a course that fits it any of the three topics above (i.e. DL, ML, RL), **and** the course has lecture videos with slides, then please send a pull request by updating the course according to the above format.
+If you find a course that fits in any of the three categories above (i.e. DL, ML, RL), **and** the course has lecture videos (with slides - optional), then please send a pull request by updating the course according to the above format.

 Thanks!